¡Hola! Welcome to our guide to Spanish for beginners.

-Welcome to Spanish, the language of love, literature and fascinating, beautiful sounds.
-If your Spanish knowledge is limited to the lyrics of “Despacito” or even “Macarena” and you've decided to learn Spanish, then we've got the perfect beginner's guide for you.
+Ah, Spanish, the language of love, literature and fascinating, beautiful sounds.
+If your Spanish knowledge is limited to the lyrics of “Despacito” or even “Macarena” and you've decided to learn Spanish, then we've got the perfect beginner's guide to Spanish for you.

 In this article, we'll take a look at some Spanish and language learning basics to provide you with the strong foundation you need to start learning Spanish.

 - How to improve your pronunciation of Spanish words

 If you've decided to learn Spanish or are thinking about learning Spanish, here's all the information you need to get started as a beginner.

 Are you still looking for the right resource to learn Spanish online?
 Why don't you take an absolutely free trial of Rocket Spanish?

 The beginner online Spanish course has interactive audio lessons, language & culture lessons and a pronunciation tool to perfect your accent.

 Did I mention it's free?
 No credit card details required!